 RRT expression is a mathematical representation of the Conservation principle.
 RRT can be used to derive Continuity Equation, Momentum Equation, Energy Equation, Species Equation etc.

 To derive the Linear-Momentum Conservation equation, We will consider N to be Linear momentum of the system and n to be the Linear Momentum per unit mass of the system.

 Substituting that in our general Reynolds Transport Equation and assuming non-deformable and stationary control volume dv, We can obtain the equation shown below.

 Let’s focus on the LHS of the above equation.
 We can apply Newton’s second law of motion for a system of particles but not for a control volume directly.
 If we apply Newton’s second law of motion then LHS is equal to the Total resultant force on the system.
 Derivation of Reynolds transport equation involves delta(t) tending to 0 (t – time) situation such that system and control volume almost merges/coincides into each other.
-Hence we can say Resultant force acting on the system is equal to Resultant force acting on the control volume.
+Hence we can say the resultant force acting on the system is equal to the resultant force acting on the control volume.

 Reynolds Transport theorem is used for inter-conversion between system and control volume.
 Using RTT we can effectively write Newton’s Second Law of motion for control volume which is nothing but the principle of Linear Momentum.

 Above equation is nothing but Conservation of Linear Momentum in Integral form.